 Signs and symptoms of a UTI in older children may include:

-Yes, symptoms can be the same in both boys or children AMAB and girls or children AFAB.
-Children with female genitalia may be more at risk of developing a UTI because the urethra or the tube that exits the bladder in their body is shorter than that of boys and children AMAB.
+Yes, symptoms can be the same for all children.
+Children with female genitalia may be more at risk of developing a UTI because their urethra, the tube that exits the bladder in their body, is shorter than that of boys.

 Not necessarily.
 Most children who get UTIs don’t have other urinary tract problems.